 I immediately fell in love with this relaxed city.
 Our first stop was a “real” café, where we sipped cappuccinos.
 It even had a tiny X-mas tree, not uncommon in restaurants on Qeshm.
 A popular photo op for Iranian tourists.
 We explored the fish market where Nahid had the amazing variety of fish explained to us by the all-male vendors.
 All day we wandered around.
 Nahid taught me the difference between Sunnite and Shiite mosques, took me to the old bazar where we watched women buying shoes not made for walking.
 We passed by large mosque was pleasant, right during evening prayer.
 With the sun setting on the minarets glowing in green, atmosphere was almost psychodelic.

 At one point we approached a big square full of soldiers – I mentioned the demonstrations against the regime previously.
 Fearless we marched right through them, their reaction stunned both of us.
 They greeted me in the most friendly manner, “Hello madam, how are you?
 Welcome to Iran!”
 Once we passed them Nahid let go of her anger “They bust our head and with you they flirt”.

-Taking back the ferry to Qeshm Island in the evening beat the trip coming to Bandera Abbas.
+Taking back the ferry to Qeshm Island in the evening beat the trip coming to Bandar Abbas.
 The many lights of the huge boats passing through narrow Clarence Strait gave it a romantic touch.